48763/devops-note/service/nginx/log-format.md

 ### body_bytes_sent

-number of bytes sent to a client, not counting the response header; this variable is compatible with the “%B” parameter of the mod_log_config Apache module
+number of bytes sent to a client, not counting the response header; this variable is compatible with the "%B" parameter of the mod_log_config Apache module
 ```log
 396
 ```